The Tap Labs return to Halifax, Nova Scotia this summer...and for 2 weeks!

 20 participant spots available

-25 hours in studio
+25 hours in studio per week

 Evening offerings such as Jams, Footage and History